This content mentions depression, which some people may find triggering.

 Talk to your GP

 Many people don’t realise their GP can help them stop smoking.
-They may enrol you in a stop smoking clinic, or prescribe nicotine replacement therapy or stop smoking medicine.
+They may enrol you in a stop smoking clinic, prescribe nicotine replacement therapy, or stop smoking medicine.

 Nicotine replacement therapy and medication

-Nicotine replacement therapy (NRT), anti-depressants and other medication have all been shown to help smokers without mental health problems to stop smoking and they may also be helpful for people with depression or schizophrenia.
-NRT appears to be more effective when combined with a talking therapy.
+Nicotine replacement therapy (NRT), anti-depressants and other medication have all been shown to help smokers without mental health problems stop smoking.
+They may also be helpful for people with depression or schizophrenia.
+NRT appears to be more effective when combined with talking therapy.

 You could also consider e-cigarettes.
 They’re much safer than cigarettes and can help people stop smoking.